sfr0xyz/obsidian-bitcoin-block-stamp/CONTEXT.md

 ## Stamp source

-The module interface that provides block and price data used to generate stamps. `MempoolSpaceApi` is the production adapter for this interface.
+The module interface that provides block and price data used to generate stamps. `MempoolSpaceStampSource` is the production adapter for this interface.